catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 ### Processes

-At system startup the kernel initiates a few of its own activities as processes and start *init*, PID 1, that reads *init script* from /etc and initializes various services as *daemon programs*.
+At system startup the kernel initiates a few of its own activities as processes and starts *init*, PID 1, that reads *init scripts* from /etc and initializes various services as *daemon programs*.
 The kernel keeps tracks of the processes - PIDs, user id, memory, state etc.

 The most common way to **view processes** is using the `ps` command.
 By default it only shows the processes associated with the current terminal session.
 "TTY" is short for *teletype* and shows the *controlling terminal* of the process.
 "Time" shows the CPU time used by the process.

 To see all the processes that we own, no matter the controlling terminal, add "x" as an option to ps.
 A "?" for TTY means that the process has no controlling terminal.
-The column STAT shown the state of the process.
+The column STAT shows the state of the process.

 STAT column